 Hormone and Peptide Support for System-Level Drivers

 If symptoms line up with cycle changes, perimenopause or menopause shifts, chronic fatigue, or mood changes, we consider a system-level driver.
 In those cases, we may discuss hormone replacement therapy as part of a medically supervised plan.
+The American Academy of Family Physicians notes that estrogen is effective for painful intercourse tied to genitourinary changes of menopause, which is why hormone support is a common piece of care when labs and history fit.

 Depending on your history and labs, that can include estrogen support and, when appropriate, carefully monitored testosterone in female-appropriate ranges.
 For some patients, bioidentical options may be part of the conversation.
+Cleveland Clinic notes that several medications can help raise sexual desire in women, so a prescription path is sometimes worth reviewing alongside other options.

 When the clinical picture supports it, we may consider peptide therapy as one piece of a broader strategy.
 These protocols are not designed for instant results.
 They are typically used to support underlying physiology over time, which is why progress is tracked with specific, measurable goals.